The Legend of Mor'du: Plot

 The story begins with the witch inviting a guest into her cottage and offering them several spells.
-When her crow suggests the bear spell, she tells the story of the prince who became the demon bear Mor'du.
+When her crow suggests the bear spell, she tells the story of the prince who became the demonic bear Mor'du.

 The man had been the eldest of four sons of the wise and much-beloved king of an ancient kingdom, each of whom had his own gift.
 Of the younger three, the youngest was wise, the third was compassionate, and the second was just.
 The king's eldest was strong, but he mistook strength for character.
-When the king died one autumn, rather than giving the eldest all the inheritance, he divided the kingdom among all of his sons equally, believing their kingdom could prosper through the brothers' unity.
-However, feeling disgraced and filled with greed and selfishness, the eldest son refused to accept this, proving his claim as the sole heir in front of his brothers by using one of his axes to break his image away from their family stone.
-His words turned to war, forever changing the kingdom's fate.
+When the king died one autumn, rather than giving the eldest all the inheritance, he divided the rule among all of his sons equally, believing their kingdom could prosper through the brothers' unity.
+However, feeling disgraced and filled with greed and selfishness, the eldest son refused to accept this; he soon declared his claim as sole ruler in front of his brothers and demanded their obedience, breaking their family stone.
+His words turned to war, changing the kingdom's fate as the brothers turned against each other.